Written by: Leah Bedrosian, MPH

 Potential Causes and Related Health Concerns

 But regardless of the reason (or lack of one), fertility treatments can still help.
-In this article, we’ll discuss several lifestyle changes and treatments that are preventative and may improve your probability of giving birth during a given menstrual cycle (defined as fecundability in the medical literature), as well as interventions that can improve fertility and chances of carrying a healthy baby to full term.
+In this article, we’ll discuss several lifestyle changes and treatments that may improve your probability of achieving pregnancy during a given menstrual cycle (defined as fecundability in the medical literature), as well as interventions that can improve fertility and chances of carrying a healthy baby to full term.

 Causes of Female Infertility